ORCOS/ORCOS/README.md

 =====
 MainPage: http://orcos.github.io/ORCOS/

-ORCOS is a highly configurable Realtime Operating System written in C++ for the following platforms:
+ORCOS is a highly configurable Realtime Operating System written in C++ for the following architectures:
 - PPC405
 - SPARC LEON3
 - QEMU
 - ARMv4T, ARMv7 featuring BeagleBoard(xM)

 Its key features are its C++ architecture, its highly customizable SCL language based configurabilty and the low system call overhead.
 Workerthreads can be used to lower interrupt latencies dramatically.
-Of course key RT-concepts as Mutexes using PIP are implemented.
+Key RT-concepts as Mutexes using PIP are implemented.

-Features:
+Features in arbitrary order:
 - Deterministic Realtime Scheduling
 	- Fixed Priority Scheduling, FCFS, RM, EDF, EDF + TBS
 - Linear and Sequential Fit Memory Management